 - Tucker, J.A., “Advice to young, unemployed workers” The Freeman, May 16th 2013 – Constructive advice on the mechanics of the labour market.

 7. Public finance

 - Howes, Anton, “Why the General Election Result Barely Matters“, Capitalism’s Cradle, April 26th 2015 – A short but empirically grounded article explaining how important the trend rate of growth is and why we should avoid being distracted by short term policy choices

-- Federal Reserve Bank of Chicago 2001 Annual Report (also of interest is Makinin, Gail, “The Economic Effects of 9/11: A Retrospective Assessment“, Report for Congress, September 27th 2002 – A fascinating, well presented account of how the Federal Reserve acted to preserve the banking system during 9/11
+- Federal Reserve Bank of Chicago 2001 Annual Report, Report for Congress, September 27th 2002 – A fascinating, well presented account of how the Federal Reserve acted to preserve the banking system during 9/11

 - The Hyperledger Vision – A comprehensive presentation on blockchain and opportunities for business